 Continuing on that theme we are pleased to announce that Notion has led a $5m Series A round with Caixa Capital to build multilingual understanding between companies and their customers.

 Our Unbabel View

-Every globalizing company is experiencing the issue of translation and it’s a serious issue for them, their consumers, customers and staff and it’s going to become more prevalent.
+Every globalizing company is experiencing the issue of translation and it’s a serious issue for them, their customers, and staff and it’s going to become more prevalent.

 When we looked at the results Unbabel was delivering for customers like Pinterest, Oculus VR, UnderArmour and SkyScanner, the value was off the charts.
 For one customer, support cases fell by 20% and customer satisfaction shot up by over 50%.
 For another, their USA-based customer service managers used Unbabel to “speak” German, with a much higher CSAT score than the native German speakers they had previously used.
 In short, incredible results with every stakeholder winning and an entirely new and explosive paradigm for globalising enterprises.

 What’s exciting about the business model?

 No two business models are the same, so with new investments I am often asking myself “what’s the advantage of your model which consolidates market participants to you and why now?”

 I get a little bit geeky and very creative when we’re working on business model innovation and strategy.
 And everyone at Notion knows what I like; business models which consume and enrich data, develop proprietary data networks and address an industry defining problem.
 And the very essence of solving the problem creates even more demand.

 So what is Unbabel?